 Given the different ranking of their countries in the EU, respondents perceive the direction of the difference correctly, when they estimate (1) a lower EU than national position in Poland, (2) an EU position that is close to the national position in Italy, and (3) a higher EU than national position in Germany and Sweden.
 We find that 70% of German and 69% of Swedish respondents perceive the difference correctly and estimate a higher EU than national income position (they perceive a difference above zero in Figure 5).
-Furthermore, the median German and Swedish respondents both perceive the difference (eight perceive the difference (eight percentiles in the second se
+Furthermore, the median German and Swedish respondents both perceive the difference with ten percentiles quite close to the actual difference (eight percentiles in